NirmalNegi07/NirmalNegi07/README.md

 #### 🛠️ Other Contributions

-- ✅ Played a key role in developing multi-tenant system.
+- ✅ Built and implemented a robust multi-tenant system to support multiple clients efficiently.
 - ✅ Improved database query efficiency and architectural scalability.
 - ✅ Integration of analytics & monitoring tools (Sentry, APMs) for production insights.